DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * ***Maul.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4 + 2) piercing damage.
 Instead of dealing damage, the wolf can grapple the target (escape DC 11).
 * ***Claws.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 6 (1d8 + 2) slashing damage.
 If the target is a creature, it must make a DC 11 Strength saving throw.
 On a failure, it is knocked prone or pushed 5 feet away (wolf's choice).

-In combat, the **wolves** target a single player at a time, using their ***pack tactics*** to gain advantage on attack rolls and their ***claws*** attacks to attempt to knock a player into the gully.
+The **wolves** start on the mountain side, with the players between them and the ravine.
+In combat, the **wolves** target a single player at a time, using their ***pack tactics*** to gain advantage on attack rolls and do not use their ***maul*** attack, only using their ***claws*** attacks to attempt to knock a player into the gully.

 A player that falls into the ravine tumbles 50 feet down, taking 17 (5d6) bludgeoning damage and falling prone.
-The sixth wolf uses its ***maul*** to attack any creature that falls into the ravine, then drags them away in the hopes of an easy meal.
+The two wolves at the bottom use their ***maul*** to attack any creature that falls into the ravine, then drag them away in the hopes of an easy meal.
 A creature that clings to the cragged edge at the bottom of the ravine has half cover from creatures atop the ravine.

 Once a player falls into the ravine, the rest of the pack flees into the woods, then descends into the ravine by another path to assist the sixth wolf in pulling its prey away.
-The pack flees if four of the six wolves are killed.
+The pack flees if six of the eight wolves are killed.

 > [!info]+ **Descending Into the Ravine**
 > A player attempting to ascend or descend the edge of the ravine must make a DC 10 Strength (Athletics) check.
 If the check succeeds, the character moves at half speed up or down the edge of the ravine, as desired.
 On a check result of 6-9, the character neither gains nor loses ground; on a result of 5 or less, the character falls and takes 1d6 bludgeoning damage per 10 feet fallen, landing prone at the base of the ravine.